 - Working with the International Children’s Rights and Protection and Children’s Education at private donor organization Wellspring Philanthropic Fund, I redesigned team grantmaking processes and worked with the Director and Program Officer to review program strategy for funding priorities for young people in Eastern and Central Africa.

-- Trained at the Doctoral and Master’s levels, I have taught undergraduate and graduate students, in adolescent and youth health and well-being, maternal and child health and rights, prevention science, and program leadership through training at the public health, education, and public policy graduate schools at Harvard University.
+- Trained at the Doctoral and Master’s levels, I have taught undergraduate and graduate students, in adolescent and youth health and well-being, maternal and child health and rights, prevention science, and program leadership through training at the public health, education, and public policy graduate schools at Harvard University and have additionally guest lectured at several institutions.